-The FRBNY DSGE model is a medium scale, one-sector dynamic stochastic general equilibrium model which is based on the New Keynesian model with financial frictions used in Del Negro et al. (2015).
+The FRBNY DSGE model is a medium scale, one-sector dynamic stochastic general equilibrium model which is based on the New Keynesian model with financial frictions used in Del

+Negro et al. (2015).
 The core of the model is based on the work of Smets and Wouters (2007) and Christiano et al. (2005): It builds on the neo-classical growth model by adding nominal wage and price rigidities, variable capital utilization, costs of adjusting investment, and habit formation in consumption.
-The model also includes credit frictions as in the financial accelerator model developed by Bernanke et al. (1999), where the actual implementation of the credit frictions follows closely Christiano et al. (2014), and a time-varying inflation target following Del Negro and Schorfheide (2012).
+The model also includes credit frictions as in the financial accelerator model developed by Bernanke et al. (1999), where the actual implementation of the credit frictions follows closely Christiano et al. (2014); and it allows for a time-varying inflation target following Del Negro and Schorfheide (2012).
 In contrast to these papers, the model features both a deterministic and a stochastic trend in productivity.
 Finally, it accounts for forward guidance in monetary policy by including anticipated policy shocks as in Laseen and Svensson (2011).
+More details on the model are in the FRBNY DSGE Model Documentation, available upon request.

 In this section, we briefly describe the microfoundations of the model, including the optimization problem of the economic agents and the nature of the exogenous processes.
 The innovations to these processes, which we refer to as "shocks," are the drivers of macroeconomic fluctuations.
-The model identifies these shocks by matching the model dynamics with numerous quarterly data series: real GDP growth, real consumption growth, real investment growth, real wage growth, hours worked, inflation in the personal consumption expenditures deflator and inflation in the GDP deflator, the federal funds rate (FFR), the 10-year nominal Treasury bond yield, 10-year survey-based inflation expectations, credit spreads (Baa - 10-year Treasury bond yield), and data on total factor productivity.
+The model identifies these shocks by matching the model dynamics with numerous quarterly data series: real GDP and GDI growth, real consumption growth, real investment growth, real wage growth, hours worked, inflation as measured by the personal consumption expenditures deflator and the GDP deflator, the federal funds rate (FFR), the 10-year nominal Treasury bond yield, 10-year survey-based inflation expectations, the Baa/10-year Treasury bond yield spread, and data on total factor productivity.
 In addition, from 2008Q4 to 2015Q2, we use market expectations of future federal funds rates.
 Model parameters are estimated from 1960Q1 to the present using Bayesian methods.